 Taras Bulba’s four-year-old season opened disappointingly, and the gelding only managed to win the Underwood Stakes in seven races during the late winter and early spring of 1975 culminating in a disappointing seventeenth behind Think Big in his second Melbourne Cup.
 The gelding’s performances estranged many of his earlier admirers among the public.
 Even Marconi was beginning to doubt Hanlon’s capacity to get the best out of his Derby winner, and during the Melbourne spring, the voluble Italian had been subject to the siren blandishments of Tommy Smith during his sojourn in Melbourne inducing him to switch stables with the son of Oncidium.
 George Hanlon wasn’t the most communicative of men and tended to keep both he and his horses to himself; by contrast, Tommy was a natural-born salesman who did a splendid trade in the commerce of the imagination with prospective clients.
 Mind you it helped that he boasted a record to match.
 It was an uneven contest, and while Taras Bulba was in the spelling paddocks, Gilio Marconi made the momentous decision to part company with Hanlon and proceeded to nail his colours to the doors of Tulloch Lodge.
 The breach between owner and trainer never really healed.

 The alchemy that Tommy Smith practised on Taras Bulba produced magical results.
 Of seven starts during the following autumn, Taras Bulba won four: the weight-for-age Queen’s Plate and Queen Elizabeth Stakes at the Flemington carnival before being brought over to Sydney where he proceeded to continue his dominance in set weight races by appropriating the Chipping Norton Stakes at Warwick Farm and Queen Elizabeth Stakes at Randwick.
 Sandwiched in between those two races was a brilliant front-running performance in the Sydney Cup when partnered by Kevin Langby, Taras Bulba was only run down in the shadows of the post by the great New Zealand stayer, Oopik, a year-older than Taras Bulba and yet only carrying a half-kilogram more.
-Smith rued after the race that only if the Oncidium gelding had been in his stables longer and he had understood the horse a little better, he would have won that Sydney Cup as well.
+There are no certainties in retrospect, but Smith rued after the race that only if the Oncidium gelding had been in his stables longer and he had understood the horse a little better, he believed he would have won that Sydney Cup as well.
 He regretted not having started the horse in the A.J.C.
 Autumn Stakes the previous Saturday.
 Nevertheless, that campaign saw Taras Bulba eclipse Gunsynd as Australia’s highest stakes winner, although the record wasn’t to remain his for very long given the longevity of Battle Heights’ career.

 That autumn campaign was to prove the zenith of Taras Bulba’s life on the racecourse.
 The spring and fire that Smith had managed to conjure from the gelding in the first few months with his training regimen had departed by the time the horse’s five-year-old season came around.
 In seven appearances he failed to win a race; he bled in the 1976 W.S.
 Cox Plate won by Surround and thereby incurred an automatic three-month suspension.
 When Taras Bulba did resume racing in the Expressway Stakes at Randwick in mid-February and finished second when burdened with 61 kilograms, it was found on pulling up that he had suffered a second bleeding attack.
 He thereby incurred a lifetime ban from ever racing in Australia again.
 Gilio Marconi found the peremptory end to his champion’s career in Australia hard to take.
 Informed that chronic bleeders were allowed to race in the U.S.A., Gilio Marconi arranged for Taras Bulba to be transferred into the stables of a leading Californian trainer, Tom Doyle.
 In two seasons in his new homeland, Taras Bulba raced thirteen times but only managed a single victory – in an allowance race over 8 ½ furlongs on the dirt at Hollywood Park.